What is MEMS?

 Technological advancement of MEMS

 Furthermore, MEMS devices also offer lower power consumption and higher sensitivity than traditional mechanical counterparts simply cannot physically achieve.
 For instance, a MEMS resonating strain gauge consumes micro-watts of power while offering sensitivity in the nano-strain range.
-This compares with the hundreds of milliwatts of power consumption for conventional foil strain gauges that can only measure down to a few microstrains at the best.
-Another example is that conventional microbalances are limited to a precision of a few tens to a few hundreds of micrograms whereas MEMS microbalances can get down to picograms or even femtograms of resolution.
+This compares with the hundreds of milliwatts of power consumption for conventional foil strain gauges that can only measure down to a few microstrains at best.
+Another example is that conventional microbalances are limited to a few tens to a few hundreds of micrograms, whereas MEMS microbalances can get down to picograms or even femtograms of resolution.

 Advantages and disadvantages of MEMS

 Advantages of MEMS